-On top of using the email support, you also get proper documentation on how to install and modify your theme:
+On top of using the email support, you also get proper documentation on how to install and change your theme:

-With 50 USD (approximately 44 Eur), they set up a website for you that looks almost like the demo site.
-This is naturally a great time saver if you don’t want to spend time configuring the website yourself.
+Starting from 99 USD (approximately 84 Eur), they set up a website for you that looks almost like the demo site.
+This service is naturally a great time saver if you don’t want to configure the website yourself.

 The Webfire Themes Review Conclusion: Should You Purchase Your Weebly Themes from WebFire Themes?

-As I stated at the beginning of this post, Weebly only comes with a limited number of themes out of the box.
+As I stated at the beginning of this post, Weebly only comes with a limited number of themes.
 Therefore, it is great to learn that external Weebly marketplaces exist.